nextguys/lively-next-relaunch/explanation/morphic.md

 });
 ```

-- Where the code of the viewmodel looks like so:
+With the code of the `ViewModel` looking like this:

 ```javascript
 class DynamicPokerTableModel extends ViewModel {